Articulate Storyline makes it easy to deploy your content to learners who use iPads and mobile devices that don't support Flash.

 Initially, learners must be connected to the internet to view your course on an iPad.
 However, you can allow learners to download your course for offline viewing once they've added it to their library.
 See Downloading Content for Offline Viewing.

-If you need tracking and reporting capabilities, your learners will need to be connected to the internet at the time they view your course—otherwise, your course won’t be able to communicate data to your your LMS or to Articulate Online, whichever you’re using.
+If you need tracking and reporting capabilities, your learners will need to be connected to the internet at the time they view your course—otherwise, your course won’t be able to communicate data to your your LMS.
 (For more details, see “How can I track and report on learner progress if I publish for iPad or HTML5,” below.)

 How Do Learners Remove a Course from Their Articulate Mobile Player Library?